jglukasik/jglukasik.github.io/_posts/2014-03-27-raspberry-pi.markdown

 smoothly, but I also don't want to put too heavy of a load on my pi all the time.
 Instead, I have a few simple, static html pages on the pi, with a link to this blog where it is currently located (on an Amazon Web Services EC2 cloud).
-<a href=""http://www.jglukasik.com/main.html"">Here is my pi-run website.</a>
+<strike>Here is my pi-run website.</strike> (Note: Stuff has sinced changed.
+My
+blog and my site are now the same thing.
+You're on it now)

 I wanted to come up with a unique name for the machine instead of the default raspberrypi, so I named it blueberrycake.
-(Which, by the way, there is an excellent recipe for in [the family cookbook](cookbook.html))  I am loving this thing so far.
-I have a lot of ideas for this little guy, I'll be sure to post here my progress.  "
+(Which, by the way, there is an excellent recipe for in [the family cookbook](/2014/03/17/cookbook.html))  I am loving this thing so far.
+I have a lot of ideas for this little guy, I'll be sure to post here my progress.